ADVISORI Logo

 • Knowledge management: Documentation and sharing of best practices

-• CoE Lead: Overall responsibility for the competence center and RPA strategy
+• CoE Lead: Overall responsibility for the center of excellence and the RPA strategy

-• Business Analysts: Process analysis and identification of automation potentials
+• Business Analysts: Process analysis and identification of automation potential

 • RPA Developers: Technical implementation of automation solutions